acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

    The values can be any JSON-serializable value: a string, number, boolean, null, array of JSON-serializable values, or an object whose property values are themselves JSON-serializable.
 This means you can't send functions, and if the object contains methods they won't be usable.
+You also can't pass cyclic values.

   @prop [contentStyleFile] {string,array}
-    Use this option to load one or more stylesheets into the targeted pages as [user stylesheets](https://developer.mozilla.org/en/CSS/Getting_Started/Cascading_and_inheritance).
+    Use this option to load one or more stylesheets into the targeted documents as
+    [user stylesheets](https://developer.mozilla.org/en/CSS/Getting_Started/Cascading_and_inheritance).

     Each stylesheet is supplied as a separate file under your add-on's "data"